13.1 miles for Dad

 I wanted to tell somebody, but there was nobody to tell.
 Though I was elbow-to-elbow with some 40,000 people, I was alone.
 There was no one to tell my story, no one who a cared to hear it.
 In front of me sat 13.1 miles of running, a race for which I’d been planning, training, and worrying for six months.
 That night in Las Vegas, in the middle of a chaotic near-riotous crowd, I had never run more than 12 miles without stopping.
 Now I was fighting against a tide of spectators, lost runners, and confused organizers in an attempt to get into my starting corral.
 It wasn’t what I’d planned.
 Then again, nothing had been going to plan in the past week.
 Everything had been chaos, and nothing had ended well.

 My dad died eight days earlier of a sudden and unexpected heart attack, the kind they called The Widow-Maker, the kind for which there is nothing the best doctors can do.
+I remember wishing at the time that I’d taken a first aid course (they’re available here if you’ve felt the same at some point) so that I could help save his life, but little did I know that nothing could have been done for this particular kind of attack.
 One minute everything is fine, and the next moment everyone has to face the reality that nothing will ever again be the same.
 I was in China when it happened, flew to my childhood hometown over the next 24 hours, and decided along the way that the half marathon that meant so much to me the day before meant absolutely nothing now.
 At that moment, I was fairly sure that nothing had meaning.
 I quit the race a week before it started.

 I would never have gone to Las Vegas for the race had my wife, mother, and brother not told me to go.
 My wife said I needed to.
 My mom said my dad would’ve wanted me to.
 My brother told me he’d already found me a plane ticket.
 He took me to a sports store to pick up supplies.
 Twenty-four hours later, in the middle of the worst emotional turmoil of my life, I set out to put my body through something it had never endured.